paulobrecht/CircuitQueueing/README.md

 + `flipRelayWH.sh`...
 Flips all the relays either ON or OFF with a command-line argument.
 Used here only with OFF to override all devices at peak rate times and overnight.
 + `prowl.sh`... used to fire a prowl alert under certain circumstances
 + `4shortcuts`... this houses scripts that I can fire from my phone using the iOS Shortcuts app to override the queueing jobs.

+    The override script is executed once daily by cron as well.
+From 5 am to 6 am, all devices are allowed to run freely, to ensure that we have both hot water for showers and a warm house at 6 am to start the day.

 + `CurbAPI_profile` bash env variables to store values used by all the scripts.
 The true file is stored outside this directory because it contains secret keys, etc. This is a copy that anonymizes the sensitive values.

 There's also a component that uses the ecobee API to put a temperature hold on one heat pump if certain conditions met.
 The script that controls that process is `ecobeeOverride.py`.